rafaelklaessen/keep-clone/README.md

 - The project now runs at [localhost:9000](http://localhost:9000)
 - To compile the JavaScript, cd into the public folder and run `babel es6 --watch --out-file javascripts/main.js`
 - You're all set!
 You should be able to register an account at [localhost:9000/register](http://localhost:9000/register) and login at [localhost:9000/login](http://localhost:9000/login)

+#### Make sign in with Facebook & GitHub work
+To make sign in with Facebook & GitHub work, you'll need a client_id and client_secret for both of them.
+You'll have to go into `app/controllers/OAuthController.scala` and put them in the right place (GitHub is around line 60, Facebook is around line 102).

+## Run the project in production
+To run the project in production, you'll have to do the following:
+- Cd into the project
+- First compile the JavaScript: cd into the public folder and run `babel es6 --watch --out-file javascripts/main.js`
+- Cd back to the project folder
+- Type `sbt` to enter the sbt console
+- Type `playGenerateSecret` to generate an app secret.
+You'll need it to run the project.
+- Type `dist` to package the project.
+After it's done, the package is in `target/universal/keep-clone-1.0.zip`
+- Extract the zip file to any location you want
+- In the extracted folder, go into `conf/application.conf` and edit the `firebaseAuthPath` variable to the Firebase authentication file path
+- In the terminal, type `keep-clone-1.0/bin/keep-clone -Dplay.crypto.secret=YOUR_APP_SECRET`
+- The project now runs at [localhost:9000](http://localhost:9000)